Website Manager

 Q: What is included with the registration fee?

 A: The AYSO National fee is also included in the registration price at checkout.
 This is a non-refundable fee that every player pays once per AYSO year.
-An AYSO year is Fall 2024-Spring 2025 (August 1st, 2024-July 31st, 2025).
+An AYSO year is Fall 2025-Spring 2026 (August 1st, 2024-July 31st, 2026).

-For the fall season, teams in 10U-19U have a 10-game season, play on a Tuesday, Wednesday or Thursday.
+For the fall season, teams in 10U-18U have a 10-game season, play on a Tuesday, Wednesday or Thursday.

 -10U and older will also have the opportunity to advance to extended play.